CarlosAvila099/Compilers/First Analysis/README.md

 # First Analysis
-A code that separates between reserved words, identifiers and different type of symbols (Logic, Operators, Numbers and Literal).
+A code that separates between reserved words, identifiers, blocks, separators and different type of symbols (logic, operators, numbers and literal).